Coal Mine Fires and Burning Refuse

 Surface trench application involves excavating an open trench in the unburnt coal seam ahead of the fire and removing the fuel (coal).
 This method decreases the available fuel for the fire.
 The fire is then left to burn until it is extinguished by lack of fuel.

-Relative Costs: Excavation/blasting costs can be quite expensive.
-Due to the expense, this application is more practical for shallow smaller underground mine-fires.
+Firefighting Costs: Excavation and/or blasting costs can be expensive.
+However, the costs are moderate because of the smaller size of the burn area and overburdens.
 This application may also be used in conjunction with other firefighting applications.

 Worker Safety: There is a minor risk to workers if the trench is located away from the fire area.
 If mine-fire gasses are present, personal protective equipment (PPE) will likely be required.